reaper8055/bspwc/CONTRIBUTE.md

 channel](http://webchat.freenode.net/?channels=bspwc&uio=d4) to discuss your plan.

-## Release Cycle
+## Development cycle

 The master branch is a stable point in time.
-It will always compile on any given computer, but it's labeled as unstable.
+It will always compile on any given system, but it's labeled as unstable.

-**Development**

-During this time, branches from pull requests are being merged into the master branch.
-All pull requests should be built by the CI successfuly.
+All pull requests should be built by the CI successfuly before being merged.

-**Release candidate**

-TBD

-**Stable release**

-TBD

 ## Pull Requests